kristofa/work-exposure/README.md

 ## Exporters

-Currently all the exporters are based on JIRA worklogs.
-If you don't log work you won't get any useful data out of it.
+**Currently all the exporters are based on JIRA worklogs.
+If you don't log work using the JIRA worklogs functionality you won't get any useful data out of it.**

 As input the exporters takes a 'from' and 'to' date, the range between which data should be exported.